 If you go before Christmas as well, you can also meet Santa and reindeers as well.
 However, as we went after Christmas, they were obviously resting after their travels!

 All in all, it was a very enjoyable 4 hours at Winter Wonderland Manchester.
 There were clear signs that we had a good time when:

 - I couldn’t get Heidi off the bouncy castles

 - She didn’t want to go back to the car

 - She was asleep most of the way home!

-If you’re looking for an indoor day out over Christmas and New Year, I don’t think that there are many better in the North, but it might not be for all families, depending on the age and maturity of the children!
+If you’re looking for an indoor day out over Christmas and New Year, then Winter Wonderland Manchester might be for you.
+However, it might not be for all families, depending on the age and maturity of the children!